Clinical Professor of Law and Director, International Human Rights ClinicUSC Gould School of Lawhgarry@law.usc.edu

 Articles and Book Chapters

-- "Witness Proofing" in International Criminal Procedure: the Interface of Civil Law and Common Law Legal Systems, Edward Elgar Publishing, UK, in progress.
+- "Witness Proofing" in International Criminal Procedure: the Interface of Civil Law and Common Law Legal Systems (Linda E. Carter and Fausto Pocar, eds.)
+(Edward Elgar Publishing, 2013) - (PDF)

 - Contributor to Rights in Exile: The Janus Face of Humanitarianism (Guglielmo Verdirame and Barbara Harrell-Bond with Zachary Lomo) (Berghahn Books: Oxford, 2005).